 In 1910, Princeton played Penn State in a wireless chess match, which may be the first intercollegiate wireless chess match.

 In 1910, the Zealandia was the first Australian owned ship to be fitted with wireless telegraphy.
-Soon after Zealandia began operating across the Pacific, the wireless operator began engaging in a long-range chess match with the Union Line passenger steamer Makura as the two liners were crossing the Pacific in opposite directions. (source: Across the Pacific: Liners from ANZ to North America, by Peter Plowman, p.
-102, 2010)
+Soon after Zealandia began operating across the Pacific, the wireless operator began engaging in a long-range chess match with the Union Line passenger steamer Makura as the two liners were crossing the Pacific in opposite directions. (sources: Across the Pacific: Liners from ANZ to North America, by Peter Plowman, p.
+102, 2010, and Sydney Morning Herald, Dec 27, 1910, p.
+6)

 In 1911, two games of chess were played by wireless telegraphy between two liners in the Atlantic Ocean, the Briton and the Medric.
 Each won a game.
 Among the players on the Briton was Rear Admiral (later Vice-Admiral) Sir Paul Warner Bush (1855-1930), commander-in-chief, Cape of Good Hope Station. (source: The Washington Post, Feb 5, 1911).